react-component/util/README.md

 > (close: boolean) => void

-improve shake when page scroll bar hidden
+improve shake when page scroll bar hidden.

-`switchScrollingEffect` change body style, and add a class `ant-scrolling-effect` when called, so if you page look abnormal, please check this
+`switchScrollingEffect` change body style, and add a class `ant-scrolling-effect` when called, so if you page look abnormal, please check this;

 ```js
 import switchScrollingEffect from "./src/switchScrollingEffect";